rcolinp/clinical_informatics_umls/README.md

 - Python >=3.8 required based on `pyproject.toml`

 - Python v3.8.6 with version management via [pyenv](https://github.com/pyenv/pyenv) & python packing packing and dependency management via [Poetry](https://python-poetry.org/).
-  - [pyenv](https://github.com/pyenv/pyenv) strongly recommeneded to allow flexibility of which version of python you are using (general recomendation for anyone using Python aswell `:)`!
+  - [pyenv](https://github.com/pyenv/pyenv) strongly recommended to allow flexibility of which version of python you are using (general recommendation for anyone using Python as-well `:)`!
     - If unfamiliar with [pyenv](https://github.com/pyenv/pyenv) AND/OR [Poetry](https://python-poetry.org/), please check out their respective official docs.
-      - Check out repective links if unfamiliar as [pyenv](https://github.com/pyenv/pyenv) AND/OR [Poetry](https://python-poetry.org/) setup & use will not be covered within this repository.
+      - Check out respective links if unfamiliar as [pyenv](https://github.com/pyenv/pyenv) AND/OR [Poetry](https://python-poetry.org/) setup & use will not be covered within this repository.

 This project has an included `pyproject.toml` as the python packaging and dependency management has been setup using [Poetry](https://python-poetry.org/).
-If unfamiliar with [Poetry](https://python-poetry.org/), please visit the offical documentation provided.
+If unfamiliar with [Poetry](https://python-poetry.org/), please visit the official documentation provided.

 - Create a virtual environment within project directory:
 `python3 -m venv venv`